Capital Gains Tax Rates 2026: What Changed

 Short-Term vs Long-Term: The 1-Year Rule

-The most important variable in capital gains taxation is holding period.
-Hold for more than one year and the preferential long-term rates above apply.
-Hold for one year or less and your gain is short-term, taxed as ordinary income — the same as wages.
+Holding period is the most important variable.
+Hold more than one year and the preferential long-term rates apply.
+Hold one year or less and your gain is short-term, taxed as ordinary income at rates up to 37%.

 The NIIT: 3.8% Surtax on Investment Income